feiphoon/mpns-pipeline/README.md

 pyenv local 3.10.0
 ```

-Virtual env to run tasks and tests:

-Namely, `invoke` and `pytest` libraries.
+Then create a virtual env to run tasks and tests - namely, `invoke` and `pytest` libraries.

 ```bash
 python3 -m venv venv